Chauvin History, Family Crest & Coats of Arms

 Chauvin Settlers in Canada in the 17th Century

-- Michel Chauvin, son of Gabriel and Marie, married Anne Archambault, daughter of Jacques and Françoise, in Quebec on 27th July 1647
+- Michel Chauvin, son of Gabriel and Marie, who married Anne Archambault, daughter of Jacques and Françoise, in Quebec on 27th July 1647

 - Marin Chauvin, who landed in Canada in 1648